By Rachel Metz

-Youth Unemployment: Between April 2020 and March 2021, thousands more young people received unemployment insurance as during the same period a year earlier.
-While during the pre-pandemic period an average of only 101 youth under age 22 and 279 youth ages 22-24 received unemployment insurance each month, during the early months of the pandemic 2,836 youth under ages 22 and 3590 youth ages 22-24 received unemployment insurance.
-These numbers have been steadily decreasing since re-opening began in late June (from a high of 3315 youth under age 22 and 5824 youth ages 22-24 that month), but it’s unclear how much of the decrease is due to increased employment versus young people running out of unemployment benefits.
+Youth Unemployment: Between April and July 2020, thousands more young people received unemployment insurance as during the same period a year earlier.
+While during the pre-pandemic period an average of only 95 youth under age 22 and 288 youth ages 22-24 received unemployment insurance each month, during the early months of the pandemic 2,836 youth under ages 22 and 5,302 youth ages 22-24 received unemployment insurance.
+These numbers have been steadily decreasing since re-opening began in late June, but as of April 2021 are still more than four times higher than prior to the pandemic for older youth and roughly eight times higher for younger youth.